Sure Dividend

 Franklin Resources is an investment management company.
 It was founded in 1947 in New York, by Rupert H. Johnson Sr., who had previously managed a Wall Street brokerage firm.
 He named the company after Benjamin Franklin, the founding father who was viewed as a symbol for frugality, saving, and wise investments.

 The past few years have been difficult for Franklin Resources.
 Franklin Resources was slow to adapt to the changing environment in the asset management industry.
-The explosive growth in exchange-traded funds and indexing investing caught traditional mutual funds by surprise.
+The explosive growth in exchange-traded funds and indexing investing surprised traditional mutual funds.

 ETFs have become very popular with investors due in large part to their lower fees than traditional mutual funds.
 In response, the asset management industry has had to cut fees and commissions or risk losing client assets.